callysto/training-manual-live/plotting.md

 Usually the workflow would be to imagine a visualization you want, and then directly begin to create it in D3 or Mathbox.

 ### D3
-D3 is similar to but far better than, matplotlib or plot.ly.
+D3 is similar to but far better than matplotlib or plot.ly.
 It has a large learning curve and you will mostly be on your own for debugging and troubleshooting.
 If you really need D3 help you can contact Eric, eric.easthope@me.com.

 Frankly the docs on D3 are not a great way to learn it.
 I suggest building off of [examples](https://bl.ocks.org/mbostock).